 The following features can be accessed through the UconnectTM Phone if the feature(s) are available on your mobile service plan.
 For example, if your mobile service plan provides three-way calling, this feature can be accessed through the UconnectTM Phone.
-Check with your mobile service provider for the features that you have.
+Check with vour mobile service provider for the features that you have.

-Answer Or Reject An Incoming Call - No Call Currently In Progress
+Answer Or Reject An Incoming Call -No Call Currently In Progress

 When you receive a call on your mobile phone, the UconnectTM Phone will interrupt the vehicle audio system, if on, and will ask if you would like to answer the call.
-Press the button to accept the call.
-To reject the 3 call, press and hold the button until you hear a single beep, indicating that the incoming call was rejected.
+Press the 🍆 button to accept the call.
+To reject the call, press and hold the 🍾 button until you hear a single beep, indicating that the incoming call was rejected.

-Answer Or Reject An Incoming Call - Call Currently In Progress

-If a call is currently in progress and you have another incoming call, you will hear the same network tones for call waiting that you normally hear when using your mobile phone.
-Press the button to place the current call on hold and answer the incoming call.
+Answer Or Reject An Incoming Call - Call Currently In Progress call waiting that you normally hear when using your mobile phone.
+Press the 🌜 button to place the current call on hold and answer the incoming call.